wearemd/wordpress-starter/README.md

 💡 This command will also install dependencies on first run and when `package.json` or `yarn.lock` files are updated.

 ### Build
-Build everything with Webpack and Gulp production environment to WordPress theme directory.
+Build everything using Webpack and Gulp production environment to WordPress theme directory.

 ```
 make build